 Anyone can develop an eating disorder at any age and for many different reasons.
-For some young people, it’s a way of coping with stress or anxiety.
+For some young people, it’s a way of coping with stress, anxiety and other mental health concerns.
 For others, it’s because they are worried about the way they look.

 “Living with any eating disorder is difficult, exhausting and painful.”
 James